Altinn/altinn-studio-docs/content/app/app-dev-course/modul4/_index.en.md

 In some cases the values displayed in a code list may be attached to a different field in the form.

-The municipality of Sogndal wishes that the list of industries to choose from is personalised to what sector you work in.
+The municipality of Sogndal wants the list of industries to choose from to be personalised based on which sector the user works in.

-Read through the requirements from the municipality to see if you can help them.

 ### Requirements from the municipality

-We want the user to be presented with a different set of options for the industry choice based on which sector they are in.
+We want the user to be presented with a different set of options for the industry choice based on which sector they work in.

 - Private sector: [Standard list of industries](../industry.json)
 - Public sector: `State` and `Municipality`